assemblee-virtuelle/semapps/website/docs/guides/dms.md

 We provide a [custom template](https://create-react-app.dev/docs/custom-templates/) for Create-React-App to ease the creation of the DMS.

-To use it, run this command in the same directory where you ran the *moleculer init assemblee-virtuelle/semapps-template-ldp my-project* command:
+To use it, run this command:

 ```bash
 npx create-react-app my-dms --template @semapps/dms